BiDAlab/UWF4DR-Benchmark/data/README.md

 └── test.csv
 ~~~

-Each generated CSV file specifies the image identifiers and labels assigned to the
+Each generated CSV file specifies the image paths and corresponding labels assigned to the
-corresponding subset.
+subset.
 These generated files are then used directly by the evaluation
 scripts provided in the repository.

 ---